manulorente/linux-foundation-lfs101/README.md

 You can use other tools to work with PDF files, such as:

-- pdfinfo - It can extract information about PDF files, especially when the files are very large or when a graphical interface is not available.
+- `pdfinfo` It can extract information about PDF files, especially when the files are very large or when a graphical interface is not available.
-- flpsed - It can add data to a PostScript document.
+- `flpsed` It can add data to a PostScript document.
 This tool is specifically useful for filling in forms or adding short comments into the document.
-- pdfmod - It is a simple application that provides a graphical interface for modifying PDF documents.
+- `pdfmod` It is a simple application that provides a graphical interface for modifying PDF documents.
 Using this tool, you can reorder, rotate, and remove pages; export images from a document; edit the title, subject, and author; add keywords; and combine documents using drag-and-drop action.

 For example, to collect the details of a document, you can use the following command: